 no Force Majeure Event modifies or excuses Contractor’s obligations under Sections 21 (State Data), 22 (Non-Disclosure of Confidential Information), or 17 (Indemnification) of the Contract, Disaster Recovery and Backup requirements set forth in the Service Level Agreement, Availability Requirement (if Contractor Hosted ) defined in the Service Level Agreement, or any data retention or security requirements under the Contract.

 Dispute Resolution.
 The parties will endeavor to resolve any Contract dispute in accordance with this provision.
 The dispute will be referred to the parties' respective Contract Administrators or Program Managers.
 Such referral must include a description of the issues and all supporting documentation.
 The parties must submit the dispute to a senior executive if unable to resolve the dispute within 15 business days.
+The parties agree that any dispute or claim arising out of or relating to the Contract or the services provided thereunder which cannot be resolved in the foregoing manner shall first be submitted to non-binding mediation as a prerequisite to litigation.
+Mediation may take place at a location to be designated by the parties using the Mediation Procedures of the International Institute for Conflict Prevention and Resolution, with the exception of paragraph 2 (Selecting the Mediator).
+If, after good faith efforts, the parties are unable to resolve their dispute through mediation within ninety (90) days after the issuance by one of the parties of a request for mediation, then the parties are free to pursue all other legal and equitable remedies available to them.
+Nothing herein shall preclude Contractor from filing a timely formal claim in accordance with applicable Michigan law provided, however, that Contractor shall, if permitted, seek a stay of said claim during the pendency of any mediation.
+Either party may seek to enforce any written agreement reached by the parties during mediation in any court of competent jurisdiction

 The parties will continue performing while a dispute is being resolved, unless the dispute precludes performance.
 A dispute involving payment does not preclude performance.
-Litigation to resolve the dispute will not be instituted until after the dispute has been elevated to the parties’ senior executive and either concludes that resolution is unlikely or fails to respond within 15 business days.
 The parties are not prohibited from instituting formal proceedings: (a) to avoid the expiration of statute of limitations period; (b) to preserve a superior position with respect to creditors; or (c) where a party makes a determination that a temporary restraining order or other injunctive relief is the only adequate remedy.
 This Section does not limit the State’s right to terminate the Contract.